-In Saint Kitts and Nevis, decentralised finance (DeFi) activities, such as the lending of virtual assets, fall within a regulated framework primarily governed by the Saint Kitts and Nevis Virtual Asset Act, and further amended by the Saint Kitts and Nevis Virtual Asset Act, and further amended by the Saint Kitts and Nevis Virtual Assets Amendments in 2021, 2022 and 2024.
-The Act provides the essential regulatory infrastructure for entities engaging in virtual asset businesses within the jurisdiction, which includes activities that are traditionally associated with DeFi, including the exchange, transfer, and custody of virtual assets.
+In St. Kitts and Nevis, decentralised finance (DeFi) activities, such as the lending of virtual assets, fall within a regulated framework primarily governed by the St. Kitts and Nevis Virtual Asset Act, and further amended by the St. Kitts and Nevis Virtual Assets Amendments in 2021, 2022 and 2024.
+The St. Kitts and Nevis Virtual Asset Act provides the essential regulatory infrastructure for entities engaging in virtual asset businesses within the jurisdiction, which includes activities that are traditionally associated with DeFi, including the exchange, transfer, and custody of virtual assets.

-Under Section 2 of the Saint Kitts and Nevis Virtual Asset Act, the term "virtual asset business" is broadly defined to encompass "the conduct of one or more of the following activities or operations for or on behalf of another person," including the "exchange between one or more forms of virtual assets," the "transfer of a virtual asset whether or not for value," and the "provision of financial services related to an issue or sale of a virtual asset."
+Under Section 2 of the St. Kitts and Nevis Virtual Asset Act, the term "virtual asset business" is broadly defined to encompass "the conduct of one or more of the following activities or operations for or on behalf of another person," including the "exchange between one or more forms of virtual assets," the "transfer of a virtual asset whether or not for value," and the "provision of financial services related to an issue or sale of a virtual asset."
 This provision includes activities central to DeFi platforms, such as the lending or borrowing of digital assets, where virtual assets are transferred between parties either as collateral or as part of a lending arrangement.